Diet in Sikhism: Sikh intellectual views

+Sikh Kharku view

+In early 1987 Kharkus issued a moral code banning the sale and consumption of meat.
+The ban led to much of Punjab being without meat.
+Those who continued to sell or eat meat risked death and commonly would have their businesses destroyed and be killed.
+One survey found that there were no meat or tobacco shops between Amritsar and Phagwara.
+In the peak of the militancy most of Punjab was meatless.
+Famous restaurants that served meat had removed it from their menu and denied ever serving it.
+The ban was popular among rural Sikhs.
+Kharkus justified the ban by saying, "No avatars, Hindu or Sikh, ever did these things.
+To eat meat is the job of rakshasas (demons) and we don't want people to become rakshasas."

 Historical dietary behaviour of Sikhs

-There are a number of eyewitness accounts from European travelers as to the eating habits of Sikhs.
-According to William Francklin in his writing about Mr George Thomas 1805: "They are not prohibited the use of Animal food of any kind, excepting Beef, which they are rigidly scrupulous in abstaining from."

-According to Dabistan e Mazhib (a contemporary Persian chronology of the Sikh Gurus), Guru Nanak did not eat meat, and Guru Arjan thought that meat eating was not in accordance with Nanak's wishes.
+According to Dabistan-e-Mazhib (a contemporary Persian chronology of the Sikh Gurus), Guru Nanak did not eat meat, and Guru Arjan thought that meat eating was not in accordance with Nanak's wishes.
 This differs from I. J. Singh's research that states that Guru Nanak ate meat on the way to Kurukshetra.
 According to Persian records, Guru Hargobind (the 6th Guru) ate meat and hunted, and his practice was adopted by most Sikhs.

 Dietary avoidance out of politeness

 Sikhs also generally avoid eating beef because the cow, the buffalo and the ox are an integral part of rural Sikh livelihoods.
-Similarly, they avoid eating pork when they are in the company of Muslims.
+Similarly, Sikhs may avoid eating beef in the company of Hindus and avoid eating pork in the company of Muslims out of respect for their shared values.
 However, there is no religious prohibition about eating beef and pork.